Jaylen Brown NBA Preview vs. the Raptors

 Raptors 2022-23 Defensive Insights

-- The Raptors were fourth in the league defensively last year, giving up 111.4 points per game.
+- The Raptors were ranked fourth in the league defensively last season, allowing 111.4 points per contest.

-- Conceding 42.3 rebounds per game last year, the Raptors were 10th in the NBA in that category.
+- On the boards, the Raptors allowed 42.3 rebounds per contest last season, 10th in the league in that category.

-- The Raptors were the 25th-ranked team in the NBA in assists conceded per game last year, at 26.2.
+- The Raptors allowed 26.2 assists per contest last season (25th in the NBA).

-- In terms of three-point defense, the Raptors were ranked 12th in the NBA last season, giving up 12.2 makes per game.
+- On defense, the Raptors gave up 12.2 made three-pointers per game last year, 12th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!